 Spain's borders reopened to vaccinated travelers, no matter their country of origin, on June 7.
 However, those coming from the U.S. no longer have to show proof of vaccination to enter Spain.
 Unvaccinated travelers can visit Spain only if their country has a low enough risk of COVID-19 (based on tiers set out by the Spanish government).
 However, unvaccinated travelers will need a negative PCR test taken 72 hours prior to entry.

 Following France's lead, St. Barts reopened to vaccinated tourists as of June 9.
 That said, vaccinated travelers must still come equipped with a negative PCR test for COVID-19, taken within 48 hours of their arrival.

 St. Kitts and Nevis

-St. Kitts and Nevis, two idyllic Caribbean islands with consistently low COVID-19 numbers (74 infections total), is now welcoming only fully vaccinated travelers to their islands.
+St. Kitts and Nevis, two idyllic Caribbean islands with consistently low COVID-19 numbers, is welcoming only fully vaccinated travelers to their islands.
 Travelers with vaccines from Pfizer/BioNTech, Moderna, Johnson & Johnson, or AstraZeneca must wait until two weeks after their vaccine course before heading to St. Kitts and Nevis.
 Travelers will have to stay in an approved hotel for their first week on the islands while "vacation[ing] in place," and then take a second PCR test if they stay beyond a week.